alexbowe/cardgen/readme.markdown

 Cardgen
 =======

-To build example design pattern intent cards, run makefile to generate design pattern cards from intents.txt
+To build an example, run makefile to generate design pattern cards from intents.txt

 Cardgen Usage